 Qualifications

-In this “checklist” section, you’ll learn more about what employers want for:
+In this section, you'll learn more about what employers may look for:

 - Degrees